-Based on my understanding of the Yoga-Sutra and other classical texts, I believe yoga is all pervasive: it is meant to reach multiple layers in our person and in our life.
+When we read the Yoga-Sutras closely, it becomes evident that yoga is all pervasive: it is meant to reach multiple layers in our person and in our life.
 Like water slowly seeping through the ground to reach the roots, yoga is fluid; it follows the unique terrain of our personality, and it works in subtle ways without us necessarily noticing it.

 The inherent spirit of yoga, as described in the Yoga-Sutra, is the adaptation to individual needs.
 We are invited to trace our own path by choosing among a number of solutions instead of being imposed a single one.
 The purpose of this journey is two-fold: freedom from pain, and connection with our deep consciousness – the part of us that remains unchanged.
 Those are ambitious goals!
 Any practice that helps us to progress on this path is worth implementing but it may not involve yoga postures at all.
 Some are deeply absorbed in painting or music.
 Others may thrive on lesser-known yoga techniques such as sound, dialogue, visualisation methods or symbolic gestures.
 All of us do not have to use the same tools in the same way.

 I am not sure if yoga’s ambitious targets can be reached in a lifetime but with an open mind, we can always try.
 Any attempt to create more peace is bound to bring some reward along the way, and at least we can improve our quality of life.
 This, for sure, is worth the effort.